Skip to content

 Making the connection

 As the importance of wellbeing is increasingly gaining traction, I feel the time is right to address one taboo subject.
 That is, the unfortunate truth that some C-suite executives do not fully comprehend the need to make wellbeing a priority.
 In part, it is related to the outdated mindset that the only way to achieve business success is to keep your nose to the grindstone, forfeit vacation days and make work the center of your life.
-While, of course, working hard is - and will likely always will be - necessary to achieve hard things, balance is also required.
+While, of course, working hard is - and likely always will be - necessary to achieve hard things, balance is also required.
 Leaders and organizations must focus on proactive and preventative wellbeing measures as well as more short-term solutions when a wellbeing issue arises.

 Until these leaders grasp the business case for wellbeing, we’re not going to get anywhere near achieving the total employee wellbeing for employees that organizations have a duty to strive for.